 Don’t be precious about numbers.
 You should come up with a solid figure from the outset and share it with your architect and builders so that they can work within its parameters.
 They can also guide you on what your budget can allow for.
 They will give you alternative options if required.

 It’s not a bad idea to set a budget for a home renovation for far in the future.
 In general, building projects always cost more than you may predict.
 So if you find you don’t have the money to create your dream home just yet, setting a budget will give you something to aim for in the years to come.

 Don’t do everything all at once

 For many homeowners, achieving the perfect house is a marathon, not a sprint.
 It is wise to not try and tackle every part of your home at once.
 Instead, think of it as a journey.

-You may decide to save up to get a kitchen renovated one year.
-Then a couple years later you may decide to spruce up the living room.
+You may decide to save up to get a kitchen renovated in one year.
+Then a couple of years later you may decide to spruce up the living room.
 It is financially feasible to take your time, and incredibly motivating, too.
 This will make it easier to stick with a home renovation budget also.

 Outline what you want from your home renovation

 Once you have a renovation budget set in stone, you can get serious about planning the work you want to be done.